 Follow us on twitter @enjoyherts to make sure you're in with a chance to find a golden flag.

-Hogwarts in the Snow will run from Friday 15th November to Monday 6th January and all extra activities are included in the ticket price.
+Tickets must be pre-booked and all extra activities are included in the ticket price.

 We love a winner and congratulations to Morris Cockman manager at the fabulous 5 star Rigbys Guest House in Hertford for being overall champion of the recently aired Four in a Bed programme.
 Morris saw off stiff competition by entertaining the other B&B owners at Paradise Wildlife Park where they had the opportunity to feed the big cats.